+Counselor: Share with counselees the concepts of paying yourself first, automating savings, and keeping their emergency fund in a separate account.
+Remind counselees they can make saving effortless by setting up an automatic transfer through their bank or an allotment, time permitting.
+Step 4: Make adjustments.
 Update your spending plan as your life changes.
-Monitor your plan until you have fully adjusted your finances to reflect your new situation.

-Where appropriate, close all joint bank and/or credit union accounts and open new ones in your own name as soon as possible.
+Monitor your plan until you have fully adjusted your finances to reflect your new situation. □ Where appropriate, close all joint bank and/or credit union accounts and open new ones in your own name as soon as possible.
 Seek professional financial counseling and/or legal counsel before acting if you are unsure about taking this step.
-Counselor : Remind members to be sure that the new account is open and that all outstanding checks have cleared before closing an existing account.
+Counselor: Remind counselees to be sure that the new account is open and that all outstanding checks have cleared before closing an existing account.
 Ideally, this task will be accomplished with the knowledge, cooperation, and assistance of the ex-spouse.
-Refer your members to legal counsel for help if the ex-spouse cannot or will not participate.
+Refer your counselees to legal counsel for help if the exspouse cannot or will not participate.
 Settle all outstanding debts, if appropriate.
 Continue to pay and monitor outstanding joint debts, as these continue to be your legal responsibility until your name is removed from the account or the debt is paid off.
-Counselor : Suggest to your members that they verify closed joint accounts are reflected accurately on their credit report.
+Counselor: Suggest to your counselees that they verify closed joint accounts are reflected accurately on their credit report.
 Establish an effective bill-paying system to ensure that bills are paid on time.
-Counselor : If a member is unfamiliar with paying bills, suggest that he or she consider financial coaching and/or taking a financial management class.
+Counselor: If a counselee is unfamiliar with paying bills, suggest that he or she consider financial coaching and/or taking a financial management class.
 Make referrals to local resources, as appropriate.
 Use a written receipt system to document payment or receipt of alimony/maintenance funds.
-Counselor : Tell members that good records will be important if payments are chronically late or withheld.
-Check each of your three major credit reports for free at https://www.annualcreditreport.com .
-Members can request free credit monitoring services from the nationwide credit reporting agencies: Equifax, Experian, and TransUnion.
+Counselor: Tell counselees that good records will be important if payments are chronically late or withheld.
+Check each of your three major credit reports for free at annualcreditreport.com.
+Marines can request free credit monitoring services from the nationwide credit reporting agencies: Equifax, Experian, and TransUnion.
 Review the Understanding Credit Handout for more information.

-Counselor: Remind members that they may be able to get a free copy of their credit reports from their assigned Command Financial Specialist (CFS) and the Personal Financial Manager (PFM) at their local Health, Safety and Work-Life (HSWL) Regional Practice.
-The PFM can also help them interpret their reports and discuss what they need to do to improve their credit scores.
+Counselor: Remind counselees that they may be able to get a free copy of credit reports from the Personal Financial Counselor/Educator (PFM/E) at the MCCS.
+The PFM/E can also help them interpret their reports and discuss what they need to do to improve their scores.
+Review your new tax situation and change federal and state withholding as needed via https://mypay.dfas.mi/l#/.
+Reserve members will need to do this with their employers as well.
+Counselor: Counselees should be sure to have the Social Security numbers of the former spouse and all children.
+Remind counselees they may need the numbers for tax returns.
+They may also need the former spouse to sign an IRS Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, to indicate what the divorcing partners' agreement is regarding claiming the children as exemptions.